wp-plugins/share-this/trunk/README.txt

 6. To enable Hovering Bar (floating share buttons), go to the ShareThis Options page and scroll down check the 'Enable Hovering Bar' button.

 == Changelog ==
+7.0.13
+Maintenance Fix
+Buttons not showing up on the Page

 7.0.12
 Maintenance Fixes
 1. HoverBar buttons get cut-off when placed on right position